 Phil Veivers: Workington Town appoint former Salford boss

-The 49-year-old Australian was sacked by the Super League side in March last year after 15 months in charge, and replaced by experienced Brian Noble.
+The 49-year-old Australian was after 15 months in charge, and replaced by experienced Brian Noble.

 Prior to his role there, Veivers spent seven years as Noble's assistant at Wigan Warriors and Bradford Bulls.